 Policy on Student Misconduct in Academic Studies

 Students are expected to meet all course requirements ethically and responsibly.
-A student who in any manner engages or assists in any form of academic dishonesty, including but not limited to cheating, fabrication, plagiarism, theft or forgery, whether in an examination or other course obligation, is guilty of academic misconduct and shall be subject to discipline.
+A student who in any manner engages or assists in any form of academic misconduct including but not limited to cheating, fabrication, plagiarism, or facilitating academic dishonesty, whether in an examination or other course obligation, is guilty of academic misconduct and shall be subject to discipline.

 Any student who observes academic misconduct before, during or after an examination or in any of the requirements established by the instructor for a given course is obliged to take personal responsibility for the situation by immediately reporting the matter to the instructor or course assistant.
 Any faculty member who observes or receives notice of alleged academic misconduct is required to take appropriate steps.
 Steps faculty members shall take are to gather the relevant information and whenever feasible meet with the student to discuss/review what appears to be a breach of this policy.
 If, following this initial fact finding process, the faculty member believes that the accusation has merit, the faculty member shall, depending on the seriousness of the offence, either:

-If the plea is "not guilty," in accordance with Section 52.120 as listed in the UCSF Campus Supplement to the University of California Policies Applying to Campus Activities, Organizations and Students, the accused student or the Dean may request a hearing.
+If the plea is "not responsible," in accordance with Section 103.00 of the University of California Policies Applying to Campus Activities, Organizations and Students, the accused student or the Dean may request a hearing.
 If no hearing is requested, the Dean's determination shall become final and the discipline shall be imposed.

-An ad hoc committee composed of two members of the faculty, two students, and the president of the student body shall be appointed to hear the case3.
+An ad hoc Hearing Committee composed of two members of the faculty, two students, and the president of the student body shall be appointed to hear the case3.
 The faculty members shall be appointed by the Dean and shall not:

 - Be instructors in the course(s) in which the alleged incident(s) of misconduct occurred, or

 - Have been instructors in a course in which a previous accusation of misconduct has been made against the student(s) currently accused.